evildmp/BrachioGraph/docs/how-to/prepare-pi.rst

 just after ``rootwait``.

-Eject the card and put it into the Pi and start it up.
+Eject the card and put it into the Pi.

 Connect to the Pi via OTG USB